-Deborah David is a member of Women for Women International’s Board of Directors, where she serves as Co-Chair of the Global Governance Committee, and on the Revenue and Advancement Committee.
+Deborah David a member of Women for Women International’s Board of Directors, where she serves as Co-Chair of the Global Governance Committee, and on the Revenue and Advancement Committee.

 Deborah David is a lawyer, mediator and arbitrator by profession.
 She also has extensive leadership experience in non-profit organizations active in international development, humanitarian aid, arts and education.